Father and daughter doing spring yard cleaning.

 Check out these interior and exterior home maintenance tips to consider while the weather is warm.

-You can't stop spring showers, but you can prepare your home and surroundings for thunderstorms, severe winds and more.
+You can’t stop spring showers, but you can prepare for spring storms, severe winds and more.